nikvaessen/PablosPuzzlingPendulum/README.md

 # Structure of project and repo

+The aim of the project was to try to make a robot arm (see picture) swing up and balance a pendulum.

 The repository contains several folders with a specific functionality.

 * `communication` implements the low-level data communication to send commands and receive observations from sensors from an arduino to a pc over USB.